Leotia lubrica

-Taxonomy and naming
+Taxonomy

-The first species was first validly described scientifically by Giovanni Antonio Scopoli in his 1772 work Flora Carniolica exhibens plantas Carnioliae indigenas et distributas in classes, genera, species, varietates, ordine Linnaeano.
-Scopoli either named the species Elvella lubrica or Helvella lubrica, with the specific name lubrica meaning slimy.
+The first species was first validly described scientifically by Giovanni Antonio Scopoli in 1772.
+Scopoli either named the species Elvella lubrica or Helvella lubrica, with the specific name lubrica meaning 'slimy'.
 Christiaan Hendrik Persoon transferred the species to Leotia, where it remains, in 1794.
 Other synonyms include Leotia gelatinosa, used by John Hill in 1751, Helvella gelatinosa, used in Jean Baptiste François Pierre Bulliard's Histoire des champignons de la France, and Peziza cornucopiae, a name given by Georg Franz Hoffmann in 1790.
 The fruit bodies of the mushrooms are typically referred to as jelly babies, but other common names include the lizard tuft, the ochre jelly club, the slippery cap, the green slime fungus, and the gumdrop fungus.
 The term "yellow jelly babies" is sometimes used to differentiate the species from green jelly babies, Leotia viscosa.

 Leotia lubrica is the type species of the genus Leotia.
 It has been hypothesised that the species has a close relationship with L. atrovirens; mycologist Geoffrey Kibby suggested that greenish color of L. atrovirens may be due to infection by an imperfect fungus on L. lubrica, while David Arora proposed that the two species may intergrade.
 In 2004, results of phylogenetic analysis suggested that L. lubrica, L. atrovirens and L. viscosa, while morphologically well-defined, were not monophyletic.
 L. lubrica specimens could be split into at least two different groups, one of which also contained specimens of L. viscosa.
 These groups could be differentiated morphologically by the colour of the stalk when dried.
 The most basal was shown to be L. atrovirens.

 Description

+Leotia lubrica produces fruit bodies which range from 1 to 6 cm in height.
+The youngest fruit bodies are conical in shape.
+When the body reaches around 2 mm in length, the tip of the cone begins to expand, forming the head.
+This is the stage at which the hymenium becomes differentiated from the rest of the body, and the bodies quickly reach their mature form, maturing only through growth after that point.